RessCa/floodAnalisis/readme.md

 # flood analisis script made in python

-script is marking location as a flooded when water level goes up and then down and difference betwenn highest and lowest water level is 2m then script creates map(folium) wich have all locations on a map<br><br>
+script is marking location as a flooded when water level goes up and then down and difference betwenn highest and lowest point is 1m<br>
+then script creates map(folium) wich have all locations on a map<br>
+and it creates .png files with water level charts to each station where was flood<br><br>

 all .csv are in data folder